How Steve Jobs sparred with Grateful Dead lyricist and made pizza delivery history during Apple 'exile' | The National

 “It's one of the most vivid examples that shows the transformation he went through and the lessons he learnt at NeXT,” Cains said.

-Steve Jobs in Exile is published on May 19 by Penguin Random House.
+Steve Jobs in Exile is to be published on May 19 by Penguin Random House.